B. J. Rao

-Basuthkar Jagadeeshwar Rao (AKA B. J. Rao) is currently the vice chancellor of University of Hyderabad, Telangana.
-Prior to this, he was a senior professor at the Department of Biological Sciences at TIFR, Mumbai and the head of Mechanism of Genome Dynamics and Cellular Adaptations Laboratory, TIFR.
-His areas of specializations are molecular basis of genome dynamics, computational biology of genomes and protein active sites, cellular physiology and metabolism, to which he made fundamental contributions.
+Basuthkar Jagadeeshwar Rao (born 13 March 1956) is an Indian biologist who is currently the Vice-Chancellor of University of Hyderabad, Telangana.
+Prior to this, he was a senior professor at the Department of Biological Sciences at IISER Tirupati before that he served at TIFR, Mumbai and the head of Mechanism of Genome Dynamics and Cellular Adaptations Laboratory, TIFR.
+His areas of specialisations are molecular basis of genome dynamics, computational biology of genomes and protein active sites, cellular physiology and metabolism, to which he made fundamental contributions.
 Apart from his fundamental research in the domain of biology, he is also interested in dissemination of scientific knowledge and outreach activities.

 Early life

 Rao obtained his BSc from Nizam College and his MSc from Osmania University, Hyderabad.
 He then obtained PhD from Indian Institute of Sciences, Bangalore in the domain of Biochemistry.
 He then went on to do his post-doctoral work at Yale Medical School where he served as research scientist for about seven years.
-He then returned to India and started working at TIFR in various capacities, from being a reader to associate professor and a chairperson.
+He then returned to India and started working at TIFR in various capacities, from being a reader to associate professor and a chairperson.Thereafter, in 2018 he became a senior Professor at IISER Tirupati.
+Following that, in July 2021 he became Vice- Chancellor at University of Hyderabad.